ManticoreGamesInc/platform-documentation/src/api/examples.md

 ### `Events.ConnectForPlayer(string eventName, function eventListener, [...])` / `Events.BroadcastToServer(string eventName, [...])`

 This event connection allows the server to listen for broadcasts that originate from clients.
 In this example, two scripts communicate over the network.
 The first one is in a Server Context and the second one is in a Client Context.
-The client cand send input data to the server, in this case their cursor’s position.
+The client cand send input data to the server, in this case their cursor's position.

 ```lua
 -- Server script